Get Involved

 The Marian Cheek Jackson Center

-The Jackson Center, in guidance and vision from Northside neighbors, has been doing work to connect students and long-term residents since the late 2000’s.
+The Marian Cheek Jackson Center, in guidance and vision from Northside neighbors, has worked to connect students and long-term residents since the late 2000s.
 We have expanded and deepened partnerships with student organizations to build opportunity and capacity, allowing organizations to create more leadership opportunities for students to connect other students in service with Northside.

 More Opportunities